steltenpower/swipaLOD/README.md

 ### (An idea for) a linked mindmapping tool (multi-touch + speech recognition + [Linked(Open)Data](https://en.wikipedia.org/wiki/Linked_data) + keeping-your-flow-UI = quick semantic graph design)

-*The idea from a user point of view is at the moment best shown in the drafts photographed and saved here as A, B, C, etc.*
+*The idea from a user point of view is at the moment best shown in the drafts photographed and saved here as user-A-..., user-B-..., user-C-..., etc.*

 For more technical (and slightly outdated compared to these photographs) details, keep reading